martinsumner/leveled/docs/VOLUME.md

 :-------------------------:|:-------------------------:
 101.5ms | 2,301.6ms

-Tail latency under load is around in leveled is less than 5% of the comparable value in eleveldb (note there is a significant difference in the y-axis scale between the latency charts on these graphs).
+Tail latency under load is around in leveled is less than 5% of the comparable value in eleveldb.

 leveled Results           |  eleveldb Results :-------------------------:|:-------------------------: